-Sebastián is a passionate naturalist, conservationist, and nature photographer.
+Sebastián Vieira Uribe is a passionate naturalist, conservationist, and nature photographer.
 He currently serves as the executive director of the SalvaMontes Corporation.
 From a young age, Sebastián has been devoted to exploring, studying, and photographing the rich biodiversity of his native Colombia, with a particular focus on Pleurothallid orchids.
 His work has led to the discovery and publication of several new species.

 He is the co-author of Pleurothallids: Neotropical Jewels, editor of the Species Orchidacearum series, and an active researcher with the Schultes and GIBIOT research groups at the Botanical Garden of Medellín.
 With extensive experience traveling across Colombia in search of orchids, Sebastián has organized and led numerous botanical expeditions and tours in various regions of the country.